MarkoDuksi/PhotoMathEx/README.md

 Best not to repeat myself as the code is very well documented.

 ## Solver module
 The solver was not implemented as a parse tree as normally thought in courses about data structures.
 Coming from Perl background I wanted to see if I can build a solver using just regular expressions and simple functions.
 Quick googling found no one who managed to do it and not for the lack of trying.
 Additionally, from previous experience in scraping GPX tracks with Beautiful Soup I learned that using even the quickest of all parsers, the lxml was multiple orders of magnitude slower than using regular expressions.
 Admittedly, speed is not an issue here but me accepting a challenge is.
-Regular expressions are ugly, there is no denying that fact.
+Regular expressions are ugly, there is no denying that fact ([need a reference?](https://github.com/back2root/log4shell-rex)).
 But sometimes they just do the job like nothing else can.

 The whole implementation of the solver is more about validating the input than actually solving it.
 I wasn't required to do it, I just wanted some practice.
 The code is well documented which accounts for more than half of the content in the module, not including the test cases.
 The solver logic itself is contained in about 20 lines of code between two functions that call each other.